ohjho/toiplusmoi/_posts/2017-12-13-how-we-meet.md

 layout: post
 title: Véronique et John
 description:
-image: post_30th_party.jpg
+image: post_busan.jpg
 ---

-Véronique Nobert, a native of Trios-Rivière, and John Ho, a Vancouverite, met in an elevator of a 3-storey Fairview apartment.
-They started dating in January 2011, when both of them were about to take a big turn in life.
+Véronique Nobert, a Québécois, and John Ho, a British Columbian, met in an elevator of a 3-storey apartment in Vancouver.
+They started dating in January 2011, when life has some big surprises in store for them.
 What happens next will take them half way around the world!